the-teachingRSE-project/competencies/competencies.md

 # Contribution details
 Heidi Seibold did the original conceptualisation and conceived the workshop.
 Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke organised the deRSE23 workshop.
 We thank all the participants of this original community workshop!

-Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, Jan Linxweiler, Jean-Noel Grad, and Samantha Wittke contributed the initial draft
+Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, Jan Linxweiler, Jean-Noël Grad, and Samantha Wittke contributed the initial draft.
 Florian Goth supervised the project and did the project administration.
-Jean-Noel Grad conceived and implemented the software tooling.
+Jean-Noël Grad conceived and implemented the software tooling.
 Everybody contributed to the final review and editing.

 \appendix